tayloraswift/swift-bson/Sources/BSON/docs.docc/AdvancedPatterns.md

 Level up your BSON encoding skills by learning these composable serialiation patterns.
 Internalizing these techniques will help you write more efficient and maintainable database applications by avoiding temporary allocations and reusing generic library code.

-## Delegation to Raw Representation
+## Delegating to Raw Representation

 **Delegation to Raw Representation** is one of the most common patterns in BSON encoding.
 You can use it whenever a ``RawRepresentable`` type has a ``RawRepresentable/RawValue`` that is already ``BSONDecodable`` or ``BSONEncodable``.